 Bottom line

-When this happens, you can follow some simple steps to clear the cookies from your Chrome browser.
-(These tips work whether you use a Windows computer, Mac, Android, or iOS device.)
+You can follow these simple steps to clear the cookies from your Chrome browser.
+These tips work whether you use a Windows computer, Mac, Android, or iOS device, and are the same steps to clear your browsing history and cache.

 1. Open Chrome on your computer.